sacostapliego/penguin-outfits/README.md

 A side-project that uses Google's Image Generation with Gemini (aka Nano Banana)

-This document shows you how to run it
+This document shows you how to run it, as there is no online deployment, and is meant to only run locally

 ## Prerequisites
 - PostgreSQL